Copy article link

 This allows us to delegate the task of finding out what new Liquidity Pools have been launched on the network and whether to buy or not.
 Generally, a bot with good adjusted parameters can achieve good long term profits.

-In this case I am going to show you how to use the bot to snip any liquidity pool in Solana, but we also have an article to do it only in pump fun.
+In this case I am going to show you how to use the bot to snip any liquidity pool on Solana, but we also have an article to do it only in pump fun.

 If you are interested in making LP snipe (Liquidity Pools) but don't know much about it, let me tell you from the beginning ending in a very simple step by step.